-DEPARTMENT F - AGRICULTURE

-WILL DORAN, SUPERINTENDENT REGULATIONS FOR DEPARTMENTS F AND G
+DEPARTMENT F - AGRICULTURE WILL DORAN, SUPERINTENDENT

-All entry forms must be in Fair Office by 2 p.m.
-Wednesday.
-Exhibits must be in place by 2:00 p.m.
+REGULATIONS FOR DEPARTMENTS F AND G Exhibits must be in place by 2:00 p.m.
 Wednesday and remain in place until 8 a.m.
 Sunday of fair week.
-Judging is at 9 a.m. on Thursday.
 Anything not claimed by 5 p.m.
 Tuesday after fair will be discarded.